 How to Give an IMUG Talk

-IMUG meetings are usually held on the third Thursday of each month from 7 to 9 p.m.
+IMUG talks are usually held on the third Thursday of each month from 7:00 to 9 p.m., with networking from 6:30 to 7 p.m. and after the talk as time allows.
 Please check the Upcoming Events schedule for confirmation.
 We welcome proposals for talks on a broad range of language and language technology topics.

 IMUG talks offer news, expertise and experience benefitting advancement of the art across companies, departments and industries.
 Topics are often similar to what you'd hear at conferences such as Localization World or the Internationalization & Unicode Conference.

-Product-focused presentations should avoid taking a "sales-pitch" approach.
-The best way to do that is to have all or most of the topic presented by a developer or practitioner, who can openly discuss how and why the product or service was developed, and be prepared for a wide-ranging discussion with fellow experts in the field.
+Avoid a "sales-pitch" approach.
+Talks that discuss a branded product or service should do so only in the context of industry trends, best practices, and shared challenges.
+Exceptions may be made for products that invite community participation, or open source products available free to all.
+In all cases our members prefer to have all or most of the topic presented by a developer or practitioner, who can openly discuss how and why this was developed, and be prepared for a wide-ranging discussion with fellow experts in the field.

-Past topics have included include Unicode, W3C, and other industry standards, and new tools, methods, and practices in internationalization, localization, translation, user experience, and related areas.
+Past topics have included Unicode, W3C, and other industry standards, community translation and localization projects, and new tools, methods, and practices in internationalization, localization, translation, user experience, and related areas.
 See the past events section for examples.